 - Be ready to discuss everything.
 Being open and honest with your attorney is vital.
 You will need to be ready to discuss custody or minor children, child support, possible alimony, and division of property and debts, just to name a few.

 Ending a marriage is never easy.
-Our goal at Glenn and Daniels is to make it as easy as possible for you.
+Our goal at Daniels and Daniels is to make it as easy as possible for you.
 We are here to listen and support you through this difficult and stressful time.